reactjs/react.dev/src/content/blog/2024/04/01/react-19-upgrade-guide.md

 ## New Deprecations {/*new-deprecations*/}

+### Deprecating `react-test-renderer` {/*deprecating-react-test-renderer*/}

+We are deprecating `react-test-renderer` because it implements its own renderer environment that doesn't match the environment users use, promotes testing implementation details, and relies on introspection of React's internals.

+The test renderer was created before there were more viable testing strategies available like [React Testing Library](https://testing-library.com), and we now recommend using a modern testing library instead.

+In React 19, `react-test-renderer` log a deprecation warning, and has switched to concurrent rendering by default.
+We recommend migrating your tests to [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/) or [@testing-library/react-native](https://callstack.github.io/react-native-testing-library/docs/getting-started) for a modern and well supported testing experience.

+## Other Breaking Changes {/*other-breaking-changes*/}

+- UMD builds have been removed
 - react: Warn when using defaultProps in functions, memo, lazy, and forwardRef (TODO)
 - react: Warn when spreading “key” as part of props in DEV  (TODO)

-## Other Breaking Changes {/*other-breaking-changes*/}

-- UMD builds have been removed
 - react-dom: Remove `errorInfo.digest` with warning (TODO)
 - react-dom: Removed unstable_renderSubtreeIntoContainer (TODO)
 - react-dom: Warn and don’t set empty string attributes for src/href (TODO: land)